mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### **Shotguns**
 Longarm

-The stats for these shotguns are for normal slug rounds.
+The STATS for these shotguns are for normal slug rounds.
 Shotguns can take top, barrel, and underbarrel accessories.

 **Defiance T-250**

 A solid street howitzer, this semi-automatic shotgun is available in either a normal-length or short-barreled version.
 It is gas operated and features a secondary pump action for situations where preventing jams is more important than quickly firing a second shot (clear glitch jams with a Minor Action).
 The short-barreled version has a Concealability threshold of 3, DV 3.

-**Mossberg CMDT**

-This assault shotgun provides classic bang for the buck.
-It can either be loaded with ten-round ammo clips or a big boy twenty-four-round drum.
-The best features are burst fire mode and a top-mounted laser sight.

-**PJSS Model 55**

-Rich people own shotguns too.
-Small production runs, usually purchased by rich European hunters and trap shooters, make this a status symbol made for killing.
-The Model 55 comes with a rigid stock equipped with an integrated shock pad.
-Both barrels can be shot at once as a short burst (see Not Enough Rounds).

 **Remington Roomsweeper**